 You can apply for the Capital One VentureOne Rewards Card securely on the Capital One website.

 Most applicants will get an instant decision, but not all.
 In some cases Capital One may request more information.

-This card is designed for excellent credit, meaning a FICO 8 Credit Score of about 700 or above.
+This card is designed for good credit, meaning a FICO score of at least 670.
 But this isn’t a direct requirement, and you may be approved if your credit scores are close, depending on your other financial information.

 Qualifications and Requirements

 Limited applications: Must not have applied for a Capital One credit card two or more times in the last 30 days

 Limited credit cards: Must not have five or more open credit card accounts with Capital One